SoftwareSystemSam/Disparity-Mapping-and-CNN-on-PYNQ-Z1/RPI_files/README.md

 Put these files on the RPI (Recommmend using an RPI 5 or higher due to threading capabilities needed).

 You need two RPI cameras, an ethernet cable to connect the RPI to the FPGA and a chessboard for calibration.
 You also need to setup both the RPI and the FPGA with static IP addresses.
-You can use OpenCVs chessboard here (which is what I did) https://github.com/opencv/opencv/blob/4.x/doc/pattern.png
+You can use OpenCVs chessboards for calibration (used in this project) https://github.com/opencv/opencv/blob/4.x/doc/pattern.png

 Tips for the calibration:
 * Print off the chessboard onto a piece of paper and stick that to something firm like a piece of cardboard.
 You need to be able to move the chessboard back and forth from the cameras for calibration.